spilla13/cs3100/chalkboard/readme.md

   }
 ```

 And, obviously, this object wouldn't exist anymore.
+Unlike get queries errors are returned if you try to remove something that doesn't exist.